Baby Shock: Dealing with Post-Adoption Depression

 Understand where your child is emotionally, and you will better understand her behaviors and how to deal with them.
 Pick up Foster Cline’s Parenting with Love & Logic series; read The Out of Sync Child by Carol Kranowitz, Dr. Sears’ Parenting the Fussy Baby and the High-Need Child: Everything You Need to Know from Birth to Age Five, Fostering Changes by Richard J. Delaney and Adopting the Hurt Child by Gregory C. Keck and Regina M. Kupecky.

 Jean MacLeod is a mom by birth and adoption to three girls.
-She is active in Families with Children from China-Metro Detroit.

 Back To Home Page©2014 Adoptive Families.
 All rights reserved.
 Reproduction in whole or in part is prohibited.